OP-Engineering/op-sqlite/docs/docs/api.md

 ### Execute with Host Objects

 It’s possible to return HostObjects when using a query.
-The benefit is that HostObjects are only created in C++ and only when you try to access a value inside of them a C++ scalar → JS scalar conversion happens.
+The benefit is that HostObjects are only created in C++ and only when you try to access a value inside of them a C++ value → JS value conversion happens.
 This means creation is fast, property access is slow.
 The use case is clear if you are returning **massive** amount of objects but only displaying/accessing a few of them at the time.

 The example of querying 300k objects from a database uses this api.
 Just be careful with all the gotchas of HostObjects (no spread, no logging, etc.)